 Accidents resulting in injury are extremely common.
 According to information from the Centers for Disease Control and Prevention (CDC), there are over 32 million Emergency Room (ER) visits per year due to injury.
 Many of these ER visits result from the negligence of others and present a possible personal injury claim.
 The most commonly reported forms of personal injury in the United States are motor vehicle accidents, workplace accidents, nursing home abuse, and medical malpractice.
 Other common claims include slip and falls, dog bites, dangerous products and medical devices, harmful drugs and medications, sexual abuse, and wrongful death.

 Car accidents, truck accidents, bicycle accidents, pedestrian accidents, and motorcycle accidents may cause serious bodily injuries and physical pain that increases over time and lasts long after the accident.
-Nevertheless, accident victims may be reluctant to pursue a claim or retain an attorney for a variety of reasons – take up too much of their time, don’t know a good lawyer, the desire to tough it out – and choose to deal with the injury on their own.
-By doing so, accident victims forgo any compensation they could have potentially received and a real chance to fully recover from their injuries.
+Nevertheless, accident victims may be reluctant to pursue a claim or retain an attorney for a variety of reasons; take too much time, don’t know a good lawyer, and choose to deal with the injury on their own.
+By doing so, accident victims forgo any compensation they could have potentially received; and a real chance to fully recover from their injuries.

 It is important for accident victims not to fall into the trap of going through it alone.
 The assistance of a lawyer can be a great asset at a very difficult time.
 An accident disrupts the victim’s life and creates health issues, financial burdens, and confusion.
-The relationship between the accident victim and an injury attorney is often the only bright spot in an otherwise difficult situation.
+The relationship between the victim and an attorney is often the only bright spot in an otherwise difficult situation.